A R T I S T ' S S T A T E M E N T

 I love the landscape and the way the various qualities of light play upon it.
 My dad first made me aware of observing nature in this way.
 He was an artist who loved the outdoors and often commented on the beauty he saw in God's great creation.
 As I grew older I developed my own love of the landscape and the passion to paint it.

 I approach each painting with a vision of what I want that painting to be, but sometimes a painting ends up surprisingly different.
 Once in a while "happy accidents" occur in a painting making it better than I had planned.
 I try to preserve those passages of paint.
 They are definitely gifts.
-Dean Cornwell, the famous American illustrator once said that when "happy accidents" emerge in a painting you should "get down on your knees and thank God for it."
+Dean Cornwell, the famous American illustrator once said that when a "happy accident" emerges in a painting, you should "get down on your knees and thank God for it."

 The more time I spend outdoors studying and painting nature, the more I'm impressed with the infinite creativity of the Master Artist.
 His handiwork is evident everywhere I look.
 I want my paintings to draw the viewer's attention to these qualities.
-I have a lot to learn by studying His masterpieces and not much time to learn it.
+I have many things to learn by studying His masterpieces and not much time to learn them.